ajrouvoet/apoML.kt/site/docs/fp.md

 $\sqrt \_$ on integers does _not_ specify a _functional relation_,
 because we have both $\sqrt(4) = 2$ and $\sqrt(4) = -2$.

-We now return to an effectful Kotlin program:
+We now return to our effectful Kotlin program:

 ```kotlin
 fun readFile(path: Path): String = path.readText()